ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Related work

 \subsection{Multimodal Interaction Frameworks}

 Prior work has also proposed multimodal interaction frameworks that allow developers to build multimodal applications.
 One of the earliest works is presented by \citet{10.1109/38.773958}.
 It includes ideas like forming the user's voice command as a function call and using the user's touch point as a parameter to the function call.
 Later, researchers created standards~\cite{10.1007/s12193-013-0120-5, mmi-arch} and frameworks~\cite{10.1145/1358628.1358881, 10.1145/1570433.1570476, 10.1145/1979742.1979703, 10.1080/088395199117504, 10.1145/2070481.2070500, 10.48550/arxiv.2103.15975, 10.1109/vrw55335.2022.00018} to help developers build apps that can handle multiple inputs across different devices.
 Although these frameworks provide scaffolding for developers to build multimodal applications, they mostly treated voice as an event source that can trigger functions the developer has to explicitly implement for voice.
 Developers also have to manually update the UI to reflect the result of the voice command.
-This manual process limits voice commands to simple single-action commands and makes it difficult for developers to build complex multimodal applications.
+This manual process limits voice commands to simple single-action commands and makes it difficult for developers to build richer multimodal applications.

-Recently, there have been research papers about generating voice commands by learning from demonstration~\cite{10.1145/3453483.3454046, 10.1145/3379337.3415848}, extracting from graphical user interfaces with large language models~\cite{garg2023,10.48550/arxiv.2209.08655,10.1145/3210240.3210339}, or building multimodal applications using existing voice skills~\cite{10.1145/3379337.3415841}.
+Recently, there are research projects on generating voice commands by learning from demonstration~\cite{10.1145/3453483.3454046, 10.1145/3379337.3415848,10.1145/3210240.3210339}, extracting from graphical user interfaces with large language models~\cite{garg2023,10.48550/arxiv.2209.08655}, or building multimodal applications using existing voice skills~\cite{10.1145/3379337.3415841}.
 The first approach still requires developers to manually create demonstrations for each action and limits the compositionality of the voice commands.
 The second approach is useful for accessibility purposes, but it relies on the features being easily extractable from the GUI\@.
 It is uncertain how well the first two approaches can generalize to more complex UI tasks that require multiple UI actions.
-The third approach is limited by what is provided by the voice skills and, traditionally, these have been very limited due to the added development effort.
+The third approach is constrained by what is provided by the voice skills and, traditionally, these have been limited due to the added development effort.

 In comparison, \mr{} leverages the existing GUI development workflow and requires only minimal annotations to the code to generate multimodal applications.
 Having access to the full object-oriented state programming codebase, \mr{} can handle the natural complexity of multimodal input, compose the right series of function calls, and update the UI to reflect the result automatically.